 I was emailing with my friend John about school stuff.
-The subject of getting into grad school came up, and the fact that I didn't get into the University of Michigan History Ph.D. program.
+The subject of getting into grad school came up, and the fact that I didn't get into the University of Mitten History Ph.D. program.
 Not only was I rejected, but they sent the letter so fast that they didn't have time to sign it.

 It arrived without a signature.